LaunchYourVibe

 Tooltips don't exist on mobile without tap

-LaunchYourVibe D-10
+LAUNCHYOURVIBE D-10

 Tooltips layer precise values onto a chart without cluttering it.
 Don't rely on them as the only access to important data: mobile users must tap to trigger them, and they're invisible until interaction.
 Design for the chart to communicate its core message without tooltip dependency.